 We have a lovely, semi-minimalist house that we bought in a short sale 4 1/2 years ago.
 We have a fifteen year mortgage on it and hope to sell it for a tidy profit, but we need to do some work to get it ready.

-Three years is the magic number because I’m currently 37.
+Three years is the magic number because we started this experiment when I was 37.
 Most people talk about having a five year plan.
-Well, I have a shorter time frame.
+Well, I have a shorter time frame–the big 4-0 looms!
 Three years feels like a challenge, but also long enough to take steps to make big things happen.
-It’s going to be a challenge, but I’m up for it!

 “We overestimate what we can do in a year, and underestimate what we can accomplish in three years.”